leukeleu/django-hidp/packages/hidp/docs/templates.md

 - `provider` - The OIDC provider that the user is linking their account to.

 Redirects to `OIDCLinkedServicesView` after successfully linking the account to the OIDC provider.

+### account_unlink.html

+Rendered by the `OIDCAccountUnlinkView`.

+This template gets passed the following context variables:
+- `form` - The account unlink form.
+- `provider` - The OIDC provider that the user is unlinking.

+Redirects to `OIDCLinkedServicesView` after successfully unlinking the account from the OIDC provider.

 ### registration.html